 This means by using the Parker Ultra Low Carry Over Valve in the original equipment manufacturer (OEM) design, you can increase throughput while reducing liquid waste.

 Another feature of the Parker Ultra Low Carryover is the capability of having four different states of operation.
-A traditional three-way valve can flow through channel A or channel B, but the Ultra Low Carry Over Valve can close off both simultaneously or open both simultaneously.
+A traditional three-way valve can flow through channel A or channel B, but this Valve can close off both simultaneously or open both simultaneously.
 This makes it possible to replace a common pairing of a two way and three-way valve in a series with a single Parker Ultra Low Carryover valve.

 In conclusion, the new Parker Ultra Low Carryover will allow laboratory instrument manufacturers to design more efficient products to increase throughput in clinical and analytical chemistry labs.
 The following summarizes how The Ultra Low Carryover increases throughput: